-The East End of Beacon is rising, so prepare your mind for a new route of how you get around Beacon, and what shops you frequent (A Little Beacon Blog's Shopping Guide will help you big time).
-One of the unique features that defines the Beacon experience is its mile long Main Street.
+The East End of Beacon is rising, so prepare your mind to create a new route for how you get around Beacon, and what shops you frequent (A Little Beacon Blog's Shopping Guide will help you big time).
+One of the unique features that defines the Beacon experience is our milelong Main Street.
 That's because it was actually two towns that merged into one in the early 1900s.
-So if you don't go to the East End very often, or don't know what shops we talk about a lot here at A Little Beacon Blog, it's because you're basically not exploring half of your town.
+So if you don't go to the East or West End very often, or don't know what shops we talk about a lot here at A Little Beacon Blog, you really should be out exploring the other half of your town.
 A friend who lives in the lofts at the Roundhouse commented that they stay on the East End quite a bit, and don't venture out.
-When they ventured to the West End one weekend to eat at Kitchen Sink, their eyes were opened and they declared that perhaps they should get a summer home on the West End.
+When they headed over to the West End one weekend to eat at Kitchen Sink, their eyes were opened and they declared that perhaps they should get a summer home on the West End.

-Several empty storefronts have sat either boarded up or under renovations on the East End, and they are starting to bloom open, starting with 1 East Main.
-First was Lambs Hill, opened by visionary Charlotte Gurnsey of Gatehouse Realty and Lambs Hill - the equestrian inspired wedding venue up on Mount Beacon.
+Several empty storefronts have sat either boarded up or under renovation on the East End, and they are starting to bloom, starting with 1 East Main.
+First to open was Lambs Hill, opened by visionary Charlotte Guernsey of Gatehouse Realty and Lambs Hill - the equestrian-inspired wedding venue up on Mount Beacon.
 Charlotte is also a painter and a new mother, who doesn't seem to be contained by boundaries of any of these undertakings when she opened the bridal boutique version of Lambs Hill at 1 East Main.

-This Saturday, soapmaker SallyeAnder has been celebrating with multiple events, kicking it off with an industry party Friday night, followed by a Grand Opening and Ribbon Cutting on Saturday with live music from The Brothers Miller.
+This weekend, soapmaker SallyeAnder has been celebrating with multiple events, kicking it off with an industry party Friday night, followed by a Grand Opening and Ribbon Cutting on Saturday with live music from The Brothers Miller.
 SallyeAnder isn't new to being in business or having a brick and mortar location, but they are new to having a retail shop that traditionally relies on foot traffic for customers.
-SallyeAnder is in the wholesale business, wholesaling soap to stores and selling their own soap online.
-This line of marketing requires constant outreach, social media and marketing, which would be required for having a storefront off the beaten path or in a low foot traffic area.
+SallyeAnder had been in the wholesale business, wholesaling soap to stores and selling their own soap online.
+This line of marketing requires constant outreach, social media and marketing, which would be absolutely essential for anyone with a storefront off the beaten path or in an area with low foot traffic.

 Foot Traffic - Is This A Thing?

-- walk past the entire building and turn right down the entrance path, or
+- Walk past the entire building before turning right down the entrance path, or

-Personally, I've never been a subscriber to foot traffic being a requirement to a successful business.
-When I looked for the office space for A Little Beacon Blog's Space, I knew I wanted it to be destination for pop-up shops and workshops, and my landlord warned me several times that foot traffic was low.
+Personally, I've never been a believer that heavy foot traffic is a requirement for having a successful business.
+When I looked for the office space for A Little Beacon Blog's Space, I knew I wanted it to be a destination for pop-up shops and workshops, and my landlord warned me several times that foot traffic was low.
 Located across from Key Food and next to a car wash and smoke shop, I wasn't afraid.
 I knew that the kind of events held in this space required aggressive marketing anyway, and was up for the challenge.
-So far, all of the pop-up shops hosted here have had very good turnouts for the 3 days they are here.
+So far, all of the pop-up shops hosted here have had very good turnouts for the three days they are here.

 Here's another example: The Hop.
-That restaurant originally opened on the early East End of town, across from the Howland Cultural Center, where foot traffic on the weekend and in late afternoons or during the week is a bit normal.
-But then The Hop moved allllllllll the way around the bend, down at the very end of Main Street, across from the Fishkill waterfall.
+That restaurant originally opened in 2010 on the early East End of town, across from the Howland Cultural Center, where higher foot traffic on the weekend and in late afternoons or during the week is to expected.
+But then The Hop moved allllllllll the way around the bend, down at the very end of Main Street, across from the Fishkill Creek waterfall.

-Of course, retail stores are not restaurants with beer and good food luring them in.
-This is why these stores are pioneers.
+Of course, retail stores are not restaurants, with beer and good food luring customers.
+This is why these shops are pioneers.
 And pioneers have to work hard for survival.
-Anyone who sits inside to wait for customers won't get them.
+Anyone who sits inside, simply waiting for customers won't get them.
 One must go outside with physical lures (signs, music, bubbles, aromas, actual people) and shiny objects.
 Newsletters must spring to life.
 Postcards.
 Social media.
 All of it.
 Ideas to bring the people will only make the entire area as a whole more fun.
 Maybe there will be live music each weekend.
 Maybe there will be workshops and trunk shows.
-Maybe who knows.
+Maybe ...
+Who knows?

 But you know what I know?
-I know that you, dear reader, are going to start shifting your mind, and heading down to the far East End for makeup and pampering (The Blushery, Greenroom, and Salon Arje), natural remedies for itchy skin or weird things (Heart and Soul with her garden grown and imported herbs...get the Wonder Salve, it's amazing for itchy and eczema), art galleries (BAU, Maria Lago, Russell Cuscik and others...check out all of the galleries here).
+I know that you, dear reader, are going to start shifting your mind, and heading down to the far East End for makeup and pampering (The Blushery, Greenroom, and Salon Arje), natural remedies for itchy skin or weird things (Heart and Soul with her garden-grown and imported herbs...get the Wonder Salve, it's amazing for itches and eczema), art galleries (BAU, Maria Lago, Russell Cusick and others...check out all of the galleries here).
 And the strip of shops, from mama/baby at the famed Waddle n Swaddle to newcomers Style Storehouse and Kaight.
 See all of them in A Little Beacon Blog's Shopping Guide.